 If you are going to give this a try, here are a few tips I learned along the way:

-- Help the little ones if they are not able to creatively show love themselves.
+Help the little ones if they need it.
 Or have an older sibling come alongside a younger child.
 I found this was the best part …2 kids teaming up to brainstorm and carry out acts of kindness!
-Furthermore, the older one was getting the chance to practice extra kindness and maturity by helping the younger one.

-- Give them some ideas of what they can do for each other.
+Give them ideas of what they can do for each other.
 Such as:

-- When you brainstorm ideas, don’t have your children share their ideas.
-I found the best plans came from the kids themselves!
-So when I mistakingly had them share their ideas, the best secret strategies became not so secret.
-Oops.
+When you brainstorm ideas, don’t have your children share their ideas.
+I found the best plans came from the kids themselves (and they are better kept secret).

-- As I said before, it would be good if you participated!
+As I said before, it would be good if you participated!
 It’s a fun bonding time!
-But more than that, I think the kids really enjoy serving you knowing you are the one always serving them (Of course, you are still serving them by making this tradition happen, and doing your own acts of secret kindness – but it’s good for them to be able to show you love!)
+But more than that, I think the kids really enjoy serving you since they usually see you serve them.

-- If your husband doesn’t get home until later in the evening it may be hard for him to participate.
-However, maybe you can all team up to show daddy kindness together.
-Get creative and surprise him with something special when he comes home each night
+If your husband doesn’t get home until later in the evening it may be hard for him to participate.
+Maybe it’s better to all team up to show daddy kindness together.

-- Finally, don’t expect this tradition to go perfectly!
+Finally, don’t expect this tradition to go perfectly!
+It won’t.
 The kids might not keep their kind acts a secret.
 They may lack creativity and thoughtfulness.
-You may feel they display more selfishness than kindness… but the goal is being accomplished: The stage is set for hands-on, real-life, teaching moments.
-And hopefully some fun, sweet, happy moments will sneak in there too!
+They may display more selfishness than kindness… but the goal is being accomplished: The stage is set for hands-on, real-life, teaching moments.
+And hopefully, some fun, sweet, happy moments will sneak in there too!